-WG Members to respond to Doodle poll indicating support (or not) for online voluntary mediation by FRIDAY 12 AUGUST: http://doodle.com/poll/nc8ydu8cbbywtabm
+WG Members to respond to Doodle poll indicating support (or not) for online voluntary mediation by FRIDAY 12 AUGUST: http://doodle.com/poll/nc8ydu8cbbywtabm (NOTE: Poll has closed; most but not all respondents indicated support)

+SUGGESTION FOR THE WG:

+In light of support to continue with this discussion at this time, should next steps include forming a small sub group to develop high-level principles that can guide the implementation of this option?

 Are requirements for filing a TM-PDDRP Complaint too narrow?